 Forged by Fire — A Cloak for Nommo 2008

-Mixed media — natural and synthetic yarns and fabrics, hand-dyed wool and silk, handmade felt; hand and machine knitting, hand-weaving, quilting and embroidery · H 160 × W 100 cm
+Mixed media — natural and synthetic yarns and fabrics, hand-dyed wool and silk, handmade felt; hand knitting, hand-weaving, quilting and embroidery · H 160 × W 100 cm

 In the Dogon cosmology of Mali, Nommo is the African equivalent of Prometheus, the Greek god of fire.
 The status of a shaman is sometimes bestowed on traditional metalworkers — blacksmiths who control fire to make sacred ritual objects: masks, rain-wands, clan amulets and instruments to summon the ancestors.
 This cloak is an imaginary tribute to that ancient shamanic tradition of African metal craftsmen and blacksmiths.